Understanding my Food Sensitivity results

 Below you will find the reference ranges we use for each marker.
 There are four classifications of reactivity, 0-3, with 0 being normal and 3 being highly reactive.
 Remember, you can click on each food in your results to see more details about that food and see your number score.
 Once you know all the foods you have a Class 1-3 reaction to, you can choose how you want to proceed with an elimination diet.

-If you have any food-specific questions, please email our Customer Care Team.
+If you have any food-specific questions, please email our Customer Experience Team.